ippontech/blog-usa/posts/go-cli-from-scratch.md

 `
 ```

-Then create the new list command, this will be simpler than others since it does not use any specific flags.
+Then create the new list command.
+This will be simpler than others since it does not use any specific flags.

 ```go
 // list.go